arunlakshman/anand-srinivasan-notes/2023/august/august.md

   - Please wait for  correction.
 - IDFC - We can buy considering the arbitrage of 16%
 - Tata motor DVR - We can buy considering the arbitrage and the new deals
+- Titan overvalued don't enter at this level